 United by our mission statement "Together improving function and wellbeing" through sustained excellence in teaching and research, the Department’s research themes are:

 - Improving tissue regeneration and engineering in the musculoskeletal system

 - Improving clinical outcomes in musculoskeletal conditions

-- Improving rehabilitation after musculoskeletal injury
+- Improving rehabilitation for musculoskeletal conditions

-- Improving pain management in musculoskeletal disorders
+- Improving pain rehabilitation and outcomes in musculoskeletal conditions

 Christchurch Regenerative Medicine and Tissue Engineering (CReaTE) research group

 Tissue Engineering (TE) and Regenerative Medicine (RM) strategies which aim to combine a patient’s own cells with biodegradable scaffolds and growth factors, may offer considerable advantages over current surgical interventions used to repair or regenerate damaged tissues following trauma or disease.

 Our CReATE group is a multidisciplinary research team led by Professor Tim Woodfield, and is working at the interface of cell-biology, biomaterials science and engineering.

 Using advanced 3D scaffolds and in vitro culture techniques, combined with adult human stem cells, our group is attempting to identify the complex cellular environments controlling tissue growth in 3D, and their application in translating cell-based therapies to clinical application.